vincentdimassa/finalproject/README.md

 How it fits in with other work...

-What the reader needs to know to understand the project
+What the reader needs to know to understand the project...

+Bacteriocins are ribosomally produced peptides secreted by a bacterial strain or species to help establish them in a community niche.
+Bacteriocins can take the form of colonization factors that help the host occupy a competitive niche, or can act to directly kill competitors.
+The producer of the protein will have a specialized immunity mechanism that prevents it from experiencing these toxic effects.
+Bacteriocins can also function as signaling peptides to foster inter-bacterial or bacteria-host immune crosstalk.
+(1)

 ## Methods